yalaudah/facies_classification_benchmark/README.md

 **Make sure the testing data is only used once after all models are trained.
 Using the test set multiple times makes it a validation set.**

 We also provide fault planes, and the raw horizons that were used to generate the data volumes in addition to the processed data volumes before splitting to training and testing.
-If you're interested in this data, you can download it from [here](https://www.dropbox.com/s/jken23jed6cbjhc/raw.zip).
+If you're interested in this data, you can download it from [here](https://www.dropbox.com/s/qqt1vkybyqvs3fp/raw.zip).
+In addition, you can download the well log files from [here](https://www.dropbox.com/s/mff0bwc3v3ds03y/logs.zip).